Opla/docs/en8.md

 <div style="float:left" markdown="1">

  ![image](/assets/images/assignment.png)
-</div> On va insérer une variable.
-Il faut écrire la valeur de la variable à l'intérieur du carré qui résulte de la pression sur le bouton insert variable assignment.<br>
+</div> We will insert a variable.
+The value of the variable must be written inside the square resulting from pressing the insert variable assignment button.<br>

-<br>#Oui<br>
+<br>#Yes<br>
-Input : Oui<br>
+Input : yes<br>
 Output :<br>
 action = getphoneyesno <br>
 What is your phone number? ![image](/assets/images/phonenbr.png)<br>